Andy-4sberg/SimpleScript-X/READ_IF_DEVELOPER.md

 # **Developer Note:**
-### Please don't edit directly, use code like this:
+### Don't edit directly, please use code like this:
 ``` python 3
 from main import *
 while executing: